Return to top

 Notes

-• If you don’t have corn tortillas you could use whole wheat flour tortillas.
+• Using flour tortillas: If you don’t have corn tortillas, I recommend using whole wheat flour tortillas.

-• For a vegan option, omit the cheese or use a vegan-friendly cheese.
+• Vegan version: For a vegan option, omit the cheese or use a vegan-friendly cheese.

 Nutrition